 Pour batter into the shredder/strainer and keep tapping the strainer or with the help of the back of a spoon.

 Once you drop the batter, you would see small drops of boondi falling in the hot oil.
 Fry them over medium to high heat for about 1 minute.
 Once done, remove boondis from oil and place them on a paper napkin lined plate to absorb the excess oil.
 Keep them aside.
 Let them cool down for a couple of minutes.
 And then we will make sugar syrp.

-How to Make Sugar Syrup:
+How to Make Sugar Syrup?

 In a pan, take sugar and water.
 Stir well and add ½ teaspoon lemon juice.
 Boil for 4-5 minutes.
 Add deep orange food color, cardamom powder, and mix well.
 Next, add kewara or rose water to it.
 Keep boiling it until it has reduced in quantity and has reached one string consistency.
 It will take 5 to 6 minutes.
 Turf the heat to low.
 Now we will make Motichoor Ladoos.

-How to Make Motichoor Ladoos:
+How to Shape Motichoor Ladoos?

 Add prepared boondi and sliced almonds, sliced cashews into the warm sugar syrup.
 Mix them very well.
 Let it sit for 15 minutes.
 When it is comfortable to touch, apply some ghee on your palm and start shaping the ladoos.
 Garnish it with pistachios and saffron.
 Enjoy.